jborean93/pyspnego/docs/gssapi_issues.md

 The workaround is to either set `options=spnego.NegotiateOptions.use_negotiate` to force the use of `pyspnego's` Negotiate provider or set the protocol to either `ntlm` or `kerberos` explicitly.

+_Note: Some distributions, like Fedora, have backported this to the 1.18.x releases on those distributions._

 ### Code

 This problem is already fixed and is just waiting on a new MIT KRB5 release, no need for code to test this.